Pinterest Pixel

 John Michaloudis

-One powerful yet often underutilized function in Excel is the GEOMEAN function.
+One powerful yet underutilized function in Excel is the GEOMEAN function.

 Key Takeaways:

-• It smooths out volatile data, giving a more realistic average than the basic mean.
+• It can give a more realistic average than the basic mean.

 Understanding the GEOMEAN Function